ldw200012/YOLOV5_DuckieBot/README.md

 #### <div align="center"> which reads the camera view of a duckiebot and detects the obstacle in the front. "</div>

 ***

-# What you need to prepare
-1. Linux environment
-2. Image group for your own dataset

 # I. Introduction to ROS

 ### A. How to install ROS Noetic